-The call will close automatically at 16:00 (GMT) on 12th October 2017 and applications not received by the OLS by this deadline will be ineligible.
+The call will close automatically at 16:00 (Irish time) on 6th September 2018 and applications not received by the OLS by this deadline will be ineligible.

 The Council encourages the submission of applications well in advance of the closing date for the competition, as on the day that the call closes there will be heavy traffic on the server, which may slow down the submission of an application.
 To prevent problems with heavy server traffic, do not wait until the final day of the call to submit an application.